lsampaioweb/proxmox-ubuntu-desktop-raw/ansible/roles/template/README.md

 ## 3. Settup up NetworkManager for the GUI.

-## 4. Remove unnecessary files, folders and configuration.
+## 4. Remove unnecessary packages.

 ## 5. Enable UFW.

 ## 6. Recreate the machine-id file so the new VM can get a new IP.

+## 7. Remove unnecessary files, folders and configuration.

 # Created by:

 1. Luciano Sampaio.